ChristopherEeles/ObsidianNotebook/Vault/Garden/Hill Equation.md

 ## Hill Equation[^1]

-- Delineation from __Hill-Langmuir Equation__ which models ligand-receptor binding
+- Delineation from __Hill-Langmuir Equation__ which models ligand-receptor binding:
 	-  Response is a function of agonist-receptor binding (occupation; _i.e._, the __Hill-Languir Equation__) plus a non-linear signal-transduction factor
 	- Derived from __Hill-Langmuir Equation__ by incorporating a signal-transduction function from _occupancy theory_ via _operational model of agonism_[^1]
 	* Dependent variable is biological response for this case
 * Caveats:
+	* Only valid for receptor agonist
 	* The __Hill Equation__ for biological responses is a combination of both mechanistic and empirical parameters and has thus been criticized for excluding a factor for agonist-receptor activation via conformational change
 	* Due to the non-linear signal transduction factor, the Hill coefficient has a different value and meaning for the biological response case
 		* Specifically, $y = f_{tranduction}([L_nR])$ where the transduction function is (1) not readily learnable and (2) almost certainly non-linear (due to the amplifying nature of signalling cascades)
-	* More complex mechanism-based models have been developed
+	* More complex mechanism-based models have been developed which are able to isolate the ligand-receptor and agonist-response components of the Hill slope and therefore provide a mechanistic model describing the entire process; these models are specific to receptor sub-classes with common signalling mechanism (_.e.g,_ specific G-protein coupled receptors)

 ## Four Parameter Hill Equation[^2]